 To do this, follow these steps:

 1. Access Web of Science by going to the Augustana College library website.
-(For example, on the “Databases A-Z” page.)
+(For example, on the “A-Z Resources” page.)

 2. Click Sign In along the top navigation.